HMS Peterel (1860)

 HMS Peterel was a Rosario-class sloop of the Royal Navy.

 Peterel served three commissions as a warship, on the North America and West Indies Station, the Cape of Good Hope Station and the Pacific Station.
 In 1877 she became a lightship marking the wreck of HMS Vanguard, then in 1885 she was converted into a coal depot before finally being sold in 1901, the longest lived of her class.

-The ship's figurehead has survived and after restoration in 2005 was placed on display at the Apprentice Exhibition in the Portsmouth Historic Dockyard.
+Figurehead

+The ships figurehead was a simple three-quarter-length female bust carved by the resident carver of Devonport Dockyard, Frederick Dickerson of the Dickerson family.

+When the ship was sold, the figurehead was preserved at Devonport Dockyard and subsequently moved to the training establishment of HMS Royal Arthur.

+The figurehead eventually transferred to the Portsmouth Royal Dockyard Historical Trust who still own the artefact.
+It is currently at the National Museum of the Royal Navy, Portsmouth as part of 'The Dockyard Apprentice' exhibition.